 - Professors in the School Psychology program are recognized as leaders who have acquired international, national, and regional acclaim

-- Kent State has the only doctoral (Ph.D.) training program in the state Accredited by the American Psychological Association
+- Kent State offers a doctoral (Ph.D.) training program that is accredited by the American Psychological Association

-- A variety of research and internship and opportunities are tailored to meet your specific, long-term professional goals
+- A variety of research, practicum, and internship and opportunities are tailored to meet your specific, long-term professional goals

 Commitment to Supporting Students from Diverse Backgrounds